Annapurna Base Camp Short Trek

 - Trek Package (Optional): $600–900 (guide, porter, permits, meals, accommodation included)

-The total cost of the Annapurna Base Camp short trek varies depending on how you organize transport, guides, and daily expenses.
-Budget travelers can keep it low, while others who desire comfort can avail themselves of full packages provided by trekking agencies.
+The total cost of the trek varies depending on how you organize transport, guides, and daily expenses.
+Budget travellers can keep it low, while others who desire comfort can avail themselves of full packages provided by trekking agencies.

 The Annapurna Base Camp Short Trek is a moderate grade, making it ideal for trekkers with a good general level of fitness and some prior trekking experience.
 The peak trekking altitude is 4,130 meters at Annapurna Base Camp, so there is a concern about altitude, though generally, it’s alright due to the gradual ascent.